Philip Duffy: Liverpool Metropolitan Cathedral

 Duffy was associated with the music of Liverpool's Metropolitan Cathedral of Christ the King for over thirty-six years; for most of them, he was Master of the Music (1966–1996).
 Eight months before its consecration and opening, Duffy was offered the post of Acting Choirmaster at Liverpool Metropolitan Cathedral.
-Shortly afterwards, he was appointed Master of the Music, working in partnership with his brother Terence (who was Cathedral Organist until 1993).
-At Duffy's instigation, the Metropolitan Cathedral was among the first in the country to offer its choristers individual vocal tuition.
+Shortly afterwards, he was appointed Master of the Music.

 As it was held in Liverpool, Duffy was responsible for the music of the liturgical celebrations that opened and closed the 1980 National Pastoral Congress of the Roman Catholic Church.
 Theologian Fergus Kerr described the celebrations in the New Blackfriars journal: "The settings … by Philip Duffy… taken up easily by the whole congregation… were of an almost barbaric but utterly disciplined beauty, unprecedented in any English Catholic Church in modern times…" Duffy's work was recognised afterwards by Pope John Paul II, who appointed him a Knight of the Equestrian Order of Saint Gregory the Great.

 His composing for choir and congregation was recognised again in 1982.
 During another visit by Pope John Paul II to Britain, Duffy's music was chosen for the large-scale papal masses that took place in Liverpool, Wembley, Manchester, Cardiff and Crystal Palace.
 Of the Papal celebration in Liverpool, The Tablet reported that "Liverpool's Glorias, Alleluias and Hosannas must have brought Heaven running to the windows.”
-During this year, Duffy also founded the Metropolitan Cathedral Orchestra.
+During this year, Duffy also founded the Metropolitan Cathedral Orchestra, now known as the Hope Metropolitan Orchestra.